Biography

 Shortly after graduating he joined the research team of Consorzio Ferrara Ricerche (CFR) under the direction of Professor M. Zorzi.

-During his time in CFR he participated in a collaboration with NURC (Nato Undersea Research Centre, la Spezia, Italy) on MAC analysis and development and he was involved in the definition of the JANUS signaling standard.
+During his time in CFR he participated in a collaboration with CMRE (Centre for Maritime Research and Experimentation, la Spezia, Italy) on MAC analysis and development and he was involved in the definition of the JANUS signaling standard.

 In July 2009 he joined Patavina Technologies’s research and development department to work on projects involving programming and software design on underwater acoustics and wireless sensors networks.
 He spent two month at NURC centre as a contractor on network simulation issues.